sampoder/pi-status/README.md

-# pi-status
+# Pi-Status

- Python App to Get the Status of your Raspberry Pi
+Pi-Status is an application that allows you to check the status of your Raspberry Pi.